When my husband and I go to restaurants, we love trying out dishes that we wouldn't make at home (or couldn't make as well).

-To top it all, they had a promotion that if your bill reaches a certain amount, you get a free stay with breakfast for two in their newly opened hotel which is at present the top hotel in the city.
+To top it all, they had a promotion that if your bill reaches a certain amount, you get a free stay with breakfast for two in their newly opened hotel, which is the top hotel in the city.
 You can even gift this to your family or friends.
-What a bargain and a great value for money.
+What a bargain and an excellent value for money.

-We had not been to the hotel before as it just opened and we were impressed but the lamb my husband had was perfect.
-My pigeon had this heavenly crust and the pigeon is the most tender and juicy I have ever eaten and all the other accoutriments were tasty and different that we got some ideas, too.
+We had not been to the hotel before as it had just opened, and we were impressed, but the lamb my husband had was perfect.
+My pigeon had this heavenly crust, and the pigeon was the most tender and juicy I have ever eaten.
+All the other accoutrements were tasty and different, and we got some ideas, too.
 It is seldom to have this restaurant experience.

 Interesting Data on Restaurant Delivery

 With the COVID lockdown, most of our favourite restaurants only offer delivery.
 Even though some restaurants have opened, we still stick to the delivery option for most of us.
 Interestingly, recent studies have shown different age groups' behaviour toward restaurant delivery.
 The insights on a survey made by Revenue Management Solutions are fascinating to restaurants that want to enhance their food delivery options.
 The July 2020 results compared to May 2020: